tifandotme/blog-legacy/content/about/_index.md

 ## Contact

 Contact details and socials are on the homepage.
-Feel free to reach me.
-Thank you. :)
+Feel free to reach me. :)

 ## About this site

 - Free and open source.
 [Hosted on GitHub](https://github.com/tifandotme/tifan.me).
-- Built on Hugo.
+- Built with Hugo.
 - I aim for simplicity and functionality, hence the minimal look.
 - It also need to be **blazingly fasttt**.
-- **RSS** are available on the bottom of every pages.
+- **RSS** is available on the bottom of every pages.